devston/xyz-product-management-angular/README.md

 # XYZ Product Management

-A basic product management system that has been generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3 in order to have a play around with Angular.
+A basic product management app that has been generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3 in order to have a play around with Angular.

 ## Development server